Meth found in seafood boil at MSY

-TSA officials said officers found the meth placed in a gallon bag wrapped in painters’ tape inside a jar of seafood seasoning someone tried to bring through security.
+TSA officers reported finding the meth in a gallon bag wrapped in painters’ tape inside a jar of seafood seasoning as someone tried to bring it through security.

-They said the container appeared to have the factory-sealed paper re-glued to the jar.
+They said the container appeared to have the factory-sealed paper re-glued to the jar, sharing these photos of the discovery.

 TSA posted on Instagram, “It’s never a well-seasoned plan to tuck away a pound of meth anywhere, let alone in your zesty cookout powder.”

-TSA officials said their officers don’t search for illegal drugs, but if they’re found, they must refer the matter to law enforcement.
+Officers don’t search for illegal drugs, but if they’re found, they must refer the matter to law enforcement, TSA explained.

 They said the passenger in this case was arrested and faces federal charges.